-The Tribal Transportation Self-Governance Program (TTSGP) provides federally recognized Tribes and Tribal organizations with greater control, flexibility, and decision-making authority over federal funds used to carry out tribal transportation programs, functions, services, and activities (PFSAs) in tribal communities.
-The TTSGP also affords Tribes and Tribal organizations with specific rights and federal resources to implement and support their Self-Governance programs.
+The Tribal Transportation Self-Governance Program (TTSGP) provides federally recognized Tribes and Tribal organizations with greater control, flexibility, and decision-making authority over DOT funds used to carry out tribal transportation programs, functions, services, and activities (PFSAs) in tribal communities.
+The TTSGP also affords Tribes and Tribal organizations with specific rights and federal resources to implement and support their Self-Governance program.

-The TTSGP is administered by the Director of Tribal Affairs in the Office of the Secretary of Transportation – Governmental Affairs.
-The Director of Tribal Affairs, among other responsibilities, coordinates technical support and negotiates the implementation and oversight of Self-Governance compacts and funding agreements with Tribes and Tribal organizations.
+The TTSGP is administered by the Director of Tribal Affairs.
+The Director, among other responsibilities, coordinates technical support and negotiates the implementation and oversight of Self-Governance compacts and funding agreements with Tribes and Tribal organizations.
 The Director has the responsibility to evaluate the eligibility of Tribes and Tribal organizations that request to participate in the TTSGP.
 The TTSGP also facilitates the transfer of funds and support to Tribes and Tribal organizations that carry out tribal transportation PFSAs under Self-Governance compacts and funding agreements with the U.S. Department of Transportation.

 This program is similar in many respects to the Title I Self-Determination contracts and the Title IV (Bureau of Indian Affairs) and Title V (Indian Health Service) Self-Governance programs authorized by the Indian Self-Determination and Education Assistance Act, Pub.
 L. 93-638, as amended, 25 U.S.C. § 5301 et seq.
 Most Tribes and Tribal organizations in the U.S. already carry out Title I, Title IV, and Title V programs in their Tribal communities.